 - Avoiding Situations and People

 Feelings of guilt, depression, or detachment can lead to avoidance and isolation of crowds and situations that feel similar to a specific traumatic event.
 A person may even stop engaging in hobbies and activities they used to enjoy and pull away from people they care about.
+Additionally, they may also experience emotional numbing, which increases their risk for depression or other mental health issues.

 - Demonstrating Hyper Arousal